-Food means many things to many people.
+Food means different things to different people.
 It’s a way of reconnecting with our roots, it brings us comfort when we’re sad and it brings people together.
 We celebrate with food and we commiserate with food.
 But, what happens to our relationship with food when we want to trim down?
-When we decide to diet our immediate thought is to cut down on food altogether, which isn’t necessarily the healthier option.
+When we decide to go on a diet, our immediate thought is to cut down on food altogether, which isn’t necessarily the healthier option.
 We’re going to help you navigate that fine line between eating too much or too little.

 Our relationship with food

-In today’s society, we're eating out more than ever before.
+In today’s society, we're eating more fast foods and takeout more than ever before.
 The pressure of daily living is so high that we often opt for convenience and speed rather than nutritional value.
-We need to take a step back and examine our eating habits.
-Now more than ever.
-We know that it’s not always easy to keep the straight and even the most disciplined of us slip up every now and then.
+But now more than ever, we need to take a step back and examine our eating habits.
+We know that it’s not always easy to keep a healthy diet all the time, even for the most disciplined amongst us.
 But, maintaining a healthy, nutritionally rich diet will do the world of good for our bodies.

 When we decide that we want to live a healthier lifestyle, or perhaps drop a size or two, the first place we make adjustments is to our diet.
 While the spirit in which this change has taken place is welcomed, the way we do it, can sometimes do more harm than good.